Otann/morse/README.md

       (println "Help was requested in " chat) (t/send-text token id "Help is on the way"))

-  ; Handlers will be applied untill there is any of those ; returns non-nil result processing update.
+  ; Handlers will be applied until there are any of those ; returns non-nil result processing update.

   ; Note that sending stuff to the user returns non-nil ; response from Telegram API.

-  ; So match-all catch-thorough case would look something like this:
+  ; So match-all catch-through case would look something like this:
   (message message (println "Intercepted message:" message)))

 ```